tyoung3/sw/README.md

 Linux scripts and Go modules, are separately versioned.

 #### Semi-colon comments
-Statements in SW, are terminated with a semi-colon.
-Semi-colons in code are like periods at the end of English statements -- they tell the reader (and the SW interpreter) when you have reached the end of a statement; making reading the statements easier.
+Statements in SWIRL, are terminated with a semi-colon.
+Semi-colons in code are like periods at the end of English statements -- they tell the reader (and the SWIRL interpreter) when you have reached the end of a statement; making reading the statements easier.
 Imagine trying to read a book without any periods (or initial capitals).
 Additionally, without semi-colons line breaks become part of the language